 A scholar has residency in the state and county of the residence of the parent/guardian/caregiver with whom that scholar maintains his or her place of abode.
 Residence denotes any factual place of abode of some permanency that is more than a mere temporary sojourn.
 Owning a home in California or in a particular county does not qualify a scholar to attend CCS, unless it can be shown that the scholar is also living in the home at least three (3) days per week during the school year.

 Compass Charter Schools (“CCS” or the “Charter School”) requires (2) current proof of residency documents before the scholar is unconditionally enrolled.
-As stated in the Master Agreement and Acknowledgement of Responsibilities, it is the responsibility of parents, guardians, or adult foster care caregivers to inform the school of any change of address.
-This information must be updated with the Records Department within five (5) business days to ensure timely communication with (CCS) staff.
-In order to request a change of contact information, the learning coach must complete the Change of Contact Information Form, which is located on CCS’ website.
+As stated in the Master Agreement and Acknowledgement of Responsibilities, it is the responsibility of parents, guardians, or adult foster care caregivers to inform the Charter School of any change of address.
+This information must be updated with the Records Department within five (5) business days to ensure timely communication with CCS staff.
+In order to request a change of contact information, the learning coach must complete the Change of Contact Information Form, which is located on CCS’s website.
 Additionally, scholars will be asked to submit a Housing Questionnaire each academic year to verify residency.
 In the event the address does not match the current household record, parents, guardians or adult foster care caregivers will be required to submit (2) new proof of residence documents to the Records Department within (5) business days.

+Reasonable evidence of residency for a student living with his or her parent or legal guardian shall be established by documentation showing the name and address of the parent or legal guardian within the prescribed service area, including, but not limited to, any of the following documentation:

+Property tax payment receipts

+Rental property contract, lease, or payment receipts

+Utility service contract, statement, or payment receipts

+Pay stubs

+Voter registration

+Correspondence from a government agency

+Declaration of residency executed by the parent or legal guardian of a pupil

 A scholar on an extended vacation lasting no more than four months (cumulatively or consecutively) in one school year, will not be deemed to have lost California residency.
-Parents, guardians, or adult foster care caregivers must submit an extended vacation form which is located on the CCS’ website.
+Parents, guardians, or adult foster care caregivers must submit an extended vacation form which is located on the CCS website.
 This form must be submitted prior to the absence.
 This policy covers extended travel, including vacations, participation in competitions, or activities relating to the scholar's obligations outside of school.